 This is a fun little set-up.
 The next day, I powered the Pixie 2 TX from 12.8V which allowed it to go QRO and output 500mW.
 Over the next couple of evenings I worked KI6ON Joe in Santa Clara CA, KE7GKM Bob in Boise ID, W6VJJ Rex in Half Moon Bay CA, N0EK Ed in Bergen ND, KF6RMK Bill in San Rafael CA and Jerome VA7VV in Vancouver, BC

 Jerome had a couple of traditional receivers in the shack on which he was having trouble copying my flea-power signal – an FT-950 and a ProIII.
 However, on his SDR-IQ (a state of the art SDR receiver) with the bandwidth dialed down to 75Hz, he was copying with no problem.
-He said it was the first time that he had experienced such a substantial difference between copyability between conventional receivers and SDR receivers.
+He said it was the first time that he had experienced such a substantial difference in copyability between conventional receivers and SDR receivers.
 The thought of the signals from that little 2 transistor TX being heard in Vancouver almost 800 miles away was pretty neat.

 It was great to QSO with KF6RMK too.
 Bill lives locally and we run into each other on the air from time to time.
 We exchanged e-mails after our QSO and Bill sent me a picture of an old regen that he bought as a kit from Radio Shack many moons ago.
 He put it into his own case and wound some coils for it to turn it into an all-bander.
 Neat looking regen Bill!
 He said that our QSO has inspired him to drag it out and see if he can get it going on 40M (photo credit Bill KF6RMK):